 This is the foundation for the National College training, and serves as a necessary prerequisite to Stage Two, the Certificate course.

 The course involves 56 hours of attendance at one of the tuition venues.
-These 56 hours are usually spread over four modules at monthly intervals during which time, in addition to practical tuition, opportunities are available for students to discuss with their Tutors any problems that they have encountered during the intervening weeks.
+These 56 hours are usually spread over four weekends at monthly intervals.

 Tutors will demonstrate the various techniques and there will be plenty of practical exercises for students to practise the hypnotic techniques in the safety of the training environment.
-Students wishing to practise hypnotic techniques on family and friends between weekends are encouraged to take out insurance cover, at a half price premium, which is available for students at all stages of training to practise hypnotherapy on family and friends, on a strictly non-commercial basis.
+Students wishing to practise hypnotic techniques on family and friends between weekends are encouraged to take out insurance cover, at a reduced premium through the NSHP&M. This practice is on a strictly non-commercial basis.

-Also during Stage One, students are taught how to use hypnosis to help people alter certain behaviour patterns, such as smoking and overeating, and to assist people with such problems as examination or driving test nerves, insomnia, improving or restoring sporting competence, and other anxiety related states.
+Also during Stage One, students are taught how to use hypnosis to help people alter certain behaviour patterns, such as smoking and overeating, and to assist people with such problems as examination or driving test nerves, insomnia, performance issues and other anxiety-related states.

 Students are introduced on Stage One to the National College’s integrative approach to therapy.
 Various methods of inducing hypnosis are taught, with the intention that students develop a flexible approach to therapy.
 The National College feels it is important for a wide range of techniques to be taught as no single approach will suit all clients or, indeed, all therapists.

-All clients bring some expectations with them to therapy so, while the Ericksonian approach, for instance, may be very effective for some clients, others will respond much better to the more traditional methods of inducing hypnosis (like the young boy, with very set ideas, who insisted the therapist produced a pocket watch and chain to swing before his eyes).
+All clients bring some expectations with them to therapy so, while the Ericksonian approach, for instance, may be very effective for some clients, others will respond much better to the more traditional methods of inducing hypnosis (like the elderly gentleman, with very set ideas, who insisted the therapist produced a pocket watch and chain to swing before his eyes).